-Elementor Pro is the paid, and more comprehensive version of the plugin, this one provides you with three plans based on the number of websites.
+Elementor Pro is the paid, and more comprehensive version of the plugin, this one provides you with five plans based on the number of websites.

-The first one, Personal, is valid for a single site and costs $49 per year, the Plus plan is for three sites and costs $99 and to top it off there is the Expert plan that is valid for up to a thousand sites at a cost of $199.
+The first one, Essential, is valid for a single site and costs $49 per year, the Advanced plan is for three sites and costs $99.

 The pro license can be renewed annually, however, you can cancel the subscription at any time.
 Canceling the subscription will no longer allow access to future updates, but all the work done on your website will be maintained.